graalvm/workshops/native-image/reflection/README.md

 Many of the leading microservice frameworks support ahead-of-time compilation with GraalVM Native Image, including Micronaut, Spring, Helidon, and Quarkus.

-In addition, there are Maven and Gradle plugins for Native Image so you can easily build, test, and run Java applications as executable files.
+In addition, there are Maven and Gradle plugins for Native Image, so you can easily build, test, and run Java applications as executable files.

 > **Note:** Oracle Cloud Infrastructure (OCI) provides GraalVM Enterprise at no additional cost.